alleyesonme21/Local-Business/README.md

 ## 🌐 About the Project

 ### 📖 Description
 An API that functions as a Local business archive for various business.
-It utilizies the RESTful principles, Swagger and hs integrated authentication to keep the API Read-Only for all users excpet administrators.
-The user is able to see the in-use version of the API when using Postman.
-Currently v1.0.
+It utilizies the RESTful principles, Swagger.The user is able to see the in-use version of the API when using Postman.Currently v1.0.

 ### 🦠 Known Bugs